faker2048/whisper-typing/README.md

 # WhisperTyping

 WhisperTyping is a voice input method based on OpenAI's Whisper technology.
-Press "I" to start speaking and release to get an English translation.
+Press "Caps Lock" to start speaking and release it to obtain an English translation.
+The result text will be automatically copied to your clipboard.

 ## Setup
 TODO